THE LIFE COACH SCHOOL PODCAST – Episode 2

 Follow up activity:

-At any given moment in any day, I ask myself:
+At any given moment in any day, ask myself:

 - How am I feeling right now?

-- What thoughts do I have and believe that is creating this feeling?
+- What thoughts do I have and believe that are creating this feeling?